CarsonTSmith/GrackleLib/README.md

 00000039{"path":"/hello","jsonkey":"jsonvalue"}

 The first 8 bytes correspond to the length of the message in bytes as a string.
 Following that we have the body of the message which is a Json string.
+Every message should contain a path in the Json body.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>